anubhavjetley2424/Analysing-predicting-LA-Wildfire-Damage-2025/README.md

 The dataset reflects the damage sustained by structures across various fire incidents, categorized by damage percentage—ranging from minor damage (1-10%) to complete destruction (50-100%) and collected by field inspectors who evaluate structures impacted by wildland fires.

 # Model:
-Used a RF Model to predict property damage
+Using an RF Model, predicted the likeliness of damage

 # Results:
 Model accuracy: 0.9185